klaytn/klaytn-docs/docs/smart-contract/ide-and-tools/README.md

 #### [Kaikas] <a id="kaikas"></a>

 * Kaikas is a browser extension wallet for the Klaytn Network.
 Kaikas empowers you to store and interact with KLAY and your Klaytn-based tokens.
-Kaikas also enables you to sign transactions from web-based Klaytn BApps in real-time.
+Kaikas also enables you to sign transactions from web-based Klaytn BApps in realtime.

 #### [Klaytn Wallet]  <a id="klaytn-wallet"></a>